Hop on the cleansing conditioner bandwagon.

 Your main focus is preserving the overall well-being of your healthy-looking hair since you don’t have any concerns at the moment.
 Try out a cleansing conditioner that’s suitable for all hair types.
 The goal is to prevent any damage being done to your tresses and provide your hair with continuous strength.

-Adding a cleansing conditioner to your regimen may work to your benefit as most cleansing conditioners help add moisture to the hair while washing.
-Many who have hair that struggles in the dry hair department love to co-wash or use a cleansing conditioner, for the simple fact that the method or product adds moisture to the hair.
-Look for a cleansing conditioner that packs a hydration or moisture punch.
+Adding a cleansing conditioner to your regimen may work to your benefit.
+Most cleansing conditioners help add moisture to the hair while washing.
+Many who have hair that struggles in the dry hair department love to co-wash or use a cleansing conditioner.
+Why so?
+This method doesn’t strip hair of moisture as many shampoos do.
+Look for a cleansing conditioner that packs a hydration or moisture punch like Love Beauty and Planet Purposeful Hydration Shea Butter & Sandalwood Gentle Cleansing Conditioner.

 Hair Type: Curly Hair

 Since hair conditioner is deemed your hair’s best friend, inviting a cleansing conditioner into your shower party has the potential to become the leader of the pack.
 Look for cleansing conditioners that will help hydrate and replenish your curls.
-An ideal cleansing conditioner for your hair type would be a product that’s free from silicone, which leaves your curls clean, frizz-free, moisturized and extremely springy to the touch.
+An ideal cleansing conditioner for your hair type would be a product like Bed Head by TIGI Calma Sutra Cleansing Conditioner which is made for curly and wavy hair types.
+This cleansing conditioner gently cleanses hair, removes buildup and detangles hair.

 Hair Type: Color-Treated Hair

 Long live colored hair!
 Often times people with color-treated hair have been advised to shampoo much less, as it may cause color stripping.
-Great reason to employ a cleansing conditioner in your regimen, yes?
-But, sorry!
 While cleansing with a conditioner is great, hair fading is actually caused by water.
 So in reality being advised to shampoo less, actually means, washing less frequently whether it be with a shampoo or a conditioner only—also known as co-washing hair.
 Look for a cleansing conditioner that will cleanse your hair and preserve your color, but don’t use it too often.

 Hair Type: Oily and Fine Hair

-The formulas cleansing conditioners consist of are crafted to be extremely moisturizing for hair.
+The formulas cleansing conditioners consist of are to help with moisturizing hair.
 Look for a cleansing conditioner that aims to strengthen your specific hair type.
-The best cleansing conditioner option is one that conditions and helps with repairing damage from the inside out.
+The best cleansing conditioner option is one that conditions and helps with repairing damage and hydrating from the inside out.
+Try ApotheCARE Essentials The Replenisher Cleansing Conditioner, which is specially formulated for dry curly types and helps lock in moisture (plus we can’t get enough of that divine scent).